GoogleCloudPlatform/cloud-foundation-fabric/fast/CLEANUP.md

-# FAST deployment clean up
+# a FAST deployment clean up
 In case you require destroying FAST deployment in your organization, follow these steps.

 Destruction goes in reverse order, from stage 3 to stage 0: